Thairo Estrada Preview, Player Props: Giants vs. Phillies

-The San Francisco Giants, including Thairo Estrada (batting .300 in his past 10 games, with three doubles, a home run, a walk and five RBI), battle starter Taijuan Walker and the Philadelphia Phillies at Citizens Bank Park, Tuesday at 6:40 PM ET.
+The San Francisco Giants, including Thairo Estrada and his .537 slugging percentage over his past 10 games, take on starter Michael Lorenzen and the Philadelphia Phillies at Citizens Bank Park, Wednesday at 4:05 PM ET.

-In his last appearance, he racked up two hits (going 2-for-4 with a double) against the Braves.
+He had three hits (going 3-for-5 with a double) in his most recent appearance against the Phillies.

 Thairo Estrada Game Info & Props vs. the Phillies